Tutorial: Building Commands¶

 5

-6from django_typer import TyperCommand, model_parser_completer
+6from django_typer.management import TyperCommand, model_parser_completer

 7from polls.models import Question as Poll